sudo-Tiz/awesome-.bashrc/README.md

 **Credit**

-Made on ubuntu 20.04 by Mat His
+Made on ubuntu 20.04 by sudo-tiz